 How to avoid Cholera while visiting Uganda – Tips – Advice – Information

 Cholera is found throughout the world, particularly in countries where sanitation is poor.
-Where clean water is not available, such as parts of Africa, including Uganda, where water has been infected with feces and unsanitary food-handling practices are not uncommon outside of the Tourism Industry.
+Where clean water is unavailable, such as in parts of Africa, including Uganda, where water has been infected with feces and unsanitary food-handling practices are not uncommon outside the Tourism Industry.

 Cholera Outbreaks are frequent in this part of the world, especially in slums or refugee camps in Uganda.
-Neither are on your Safari Itinerary.
+Neither is on your Safari Itinerary.
 Not one of our clients has ever contracted Cholera while on Safari.
-Lodges and Hotels that we use go by better food-handling and sanitary Standards.
+Lodges and Hotels we use go by better food handling and sanitary Standards.

-As an international traveler to Uganda, it is essential to be aware of how you can get cholera.
-It is also vital knowing how what you can do to avoid getting it — lastly, knowing what to do if you develop a diarrheal illness.
-The most important way to prevent cholera is to practice safe food and water precautions and frequent hand washing.
+As an international traveler to Uganda, you must know how to get Cholera.
+It is also vital to know what to do to avoid getting it and what to do if you develop a diarrheal illness.
+The most important way to prevent Cholera is to practice safe food and water precautions and frequent hand washing.
 Saniwipes alone will not be adequate.

 How to avoid Cholera while visiting Uganda

 How to avoid Cholera while visiting Uganda.
-If you are on a safari in Uganda, especially using a Tour Operator such as ourselves and staying in Moderate and upmarket lodging, you most often receive food that will not make you ill.
+Suppose you are on a safari in Uganda, especially using a Tour Operator like ourselves and staying in Moderate and upmarket lodging.
+In that case, you most often receive food that will not make you ill.
 There are often reports in the media about a Cholera outbreak in Uganda.
-Most often, such outbreaks take place in weak, slum areas, and where piped water is not available, we do not visit slums as part of a tour for safety and health reason unless you want to visit a particular charity, school or clinic.
+Most often, such attacks take place in weak, slum areas, and where piped water is not available, we do not visit slums as part of a tour for safety and health reason unless you want to see a particular charity, school, or clinic.

-Most Tourists to Uganda will not come down with Cholera –
+Most Tourists to Uganda will not come down with Cholera while visiting Uganda.